HabitatFramework/UserGuide/interface/interface.rst

 To perform a bulk update:

-* Filter the database records using ‘Select by attributes’ or select polygons in the GIS layer and click ‘Get Map Selection’.
+* Filter the database records using 'Select by attributes' or select polygons in the GIS layer and click **Get Map Selection**.
 For details on filtering records see :ref:`query_builder_window`.

-* Click **:menuselection:`Edit... --> Bulk Update`** :menuselection:**`Edit... --> Bulk Update`** :menuselection:`\ **Edit... --> Bulk Update** ` to enter bulk update mode.
+* Click **Edit... --> Bulk Update** to enter bulk update mode.
 An empty form is displayed as shown in the figure :ref:`figUIBU`.

-* The ‘Bulk Update’ section displays the number of INCIDs, TOIDs and fragments affected by the update and allows users to select whether to create a History record for this process.
+* The 'Bulk Update' section displays the number of INCIDs, TOIDs and fragments affected by the update and allows users to select whether to create a History record for this process.

-* Enter the updated details in the IHS, Details, and Sources tabs, then click Apply.
+* Enter the updated details in the IHS, Details, and Sources tabs, then click **Apply**.
 These fields will be updated for all the selected INCIDs.

 .. caution::
-	If ‘Delete Empty Bulk Update Rows’ is checked in the Options, child records will be deleted if these fields are not completed in the bulk update form.
+	If 'Delete Empty Bulk Update Rows' is checked in the Options, child records will be deleted if these fields are not completed in the bulk update form.
 See :ref:`database_options` for more details.

 .. raw:: latex